JuliaSmoothOptimizers/ShiftedProximalOperators.jl/docs/src/index.md

-This package provides the following shifted proximal operators, where `x` and `s` are fixed shifts, `h` is the nonsmooth term with respect to which we are computing the proximal operator, `χ(.; ΔB)` is the indicator of a ball of radius `Δ` defined by a certain norm.
+This package provides the following shifted proximal operators, where `x` and `s` are fixed shifts, `h` is the nonsmooth term with respect to which we are computing the proximal operator.

 ## Basic shifted proximal operator